2016

 Relevant international agreements

-Hague Agreement Concerning the International Registration of Industrial Designs (1925)
+-Hague Agreement Concerning the International Registration of Industrial Designs (1925)

 -Locarno Agreement Establishing an International Classification for Industrial Designs (1968)